 I’ve got a great Homemade Mayonnaise recipe HERE, just saying. 😉

 Stir the Ranch seasoning along with the mayo and Greek yogurt into the Broccoli Pasta Salad.

-Cook 5 ounces of pasta until al dente (any kind will do), drain the water from the pasta and rinse in cold water.
+Cook 5 ounces of pasta until al dente (any kind will do), drain the water from the pasta, and rinse in cold water.

-Once the pasta has been added, stir everything really well until all ingredients are well combined and coated in the sauce.
+Toss everything really well until all ingredients are well combined and coated in the sauce.